Knot Categorification from Mirror Symmetry, Part II: Lagrangians: Review of the first approach

 It follows that the Euler characteristic of homology groups \beq Hom^{*,*}_{{\mathscr D}_{{\cal X}}}({\mathscr B} \,{\cal U}, {\cal U}), \eeq computed in ${\rm T}$-equivariant derived category of coherent sheaves on ${\cal X}$ is the $U_{\fq}(^L\fg)$ invariant of the link $K$ obtained as the plat closure of braid $B$: \beq ({\mathfrak B}{\mathfrak U} | {\mathfrak U}) = \chi( {\mathscr B} \,{\cal U}, {\cal U}). \eeq The Euler characteristic $\chi( {\mathscr B} \,{\cal U}, {\cal U})$ is automatically the $U_{\fq}(^L\fg)$ invariant of the link $K$, and the cohomology groups $H_{{\mathscr D}_{{\cal X}}}( {\mathscr B} \,{\cal U}, {\cal U}[k]\{{\vec n}\})$ are automatically braid invariants.

-In \cite{A1} I prove theorem $5^{\star}$ which says they are also link invariants, by showing that the homology groups satisfies the necessary moves (the framed Reidermeister I move, and the pitchfork and the $S$-moves).
-The fact that a simple proof exists illustrates the usefulness of perverse equivalences, as envisioned by \cite{CR}, but it requires perverse filtrations of ${\MDX}$ to exist at every wall in Kahler moduli.
-In section 8, I will show that such a filtration does exist on $\MDy$, by constructing it explicitly, so the assumption that gives the theorem its $\star$ can be traded for that of equivariant mirror symmetry.\footnote{ Recent work \cite{W1, W2} proves that, for links in ${\mathbb R}^3$ the homology groups in \eqref{HomX} coincide with homologies associated to $K$ by \cite{webster}.
+In \cite{A1} I proved theorem $5^{\star}$ which says they are also link invariants, by showing that the homology groups satisfies the necessary moves (the framed Reidermeister I move, and the pitchfork and the $S$-moves).
+The fact that a simple proof exists illustrates the usefulness of perverse equivalences, as envisioned by \cite{CR}.
+The theorem is a theorem with a $\star$ as it assumes perverse filtrations of ${\MDX}$ to exist at every wall in Kahler moduli.
+In section 8, I will show that such a filtration does exist on $\MDy$, by constructing it explicitly, so the assumption that gives the theorem its $\star$ can be traded for that of equivariant mirror symmetry.

+Thanks to the recent works \cite{W1, W2, ADZ}, Theorem $5^{\star}$ is now simply a theorem.
+For links in ${\mathbb R}^3$, Webster proves in \cite{W1, W2} that the homology groups in \eqref{HomX} coincide with homologies associated to $K$ by \cite{webster}.
 He also proves that, for links in ${\mathbb R}^2\times S^1$, homology groups in \eqref{HomX} coincide with annular version of link homology defined in \cite{W2}.
-I am grateful to Ben Webster for sharing with me with an advance copy of his preprint \cite{W2}.}
+In \cite{ADZ}, jointly with I. Danilenko, Y. Li, P. Zhou and V. Shende, we prove the upstairs homological mirror symmetry relating $\MDX$ and $\MDY$ via $\MDA$, which then implies equivariant mirror symmetry.
+For $^L{\fg} = {\mathfrak{su}_2},\; {\mathfrak{gl}_{1|1}}$, \cite{ALR} gives a direct proof that ${\MDy}$ gives homological link invariants which categorify the corresponding quantum $U_{\fq}(^L{\fg})$ group invariants.

-Link homology of links $K$ in ${\mathbb R}^3$, localizes in ${\Lambda}$-equivariant degree zero.
+For links $K$ in ${\mathbb R}^3$, homology localizes in ${\Lambda}$-equivariant degree zero.
 The only non-zero contributions to

 have ${\Lambda}$-equivarant degree ${\vec J}=0$.
 (This is manifest both from the proof of theorem $5^{\star}$ in \cite{A1}, and from the mirror perspective of this paper.)
 As a result, its Euler characteristic depends only on ${\fq}$ as expected from